1996–97 Cleveland Cavaliers season: Regular season

+Notable highlights

-On February 27, 1997, the Cavaliers defeated the defending NBA champion Chicago Bulls at the Gund Arena, by a low score of 73–70, in which Michael Jordan missed a three-pointer at the buzzer; the Bulls, along with the Utah Jazz, led the NBA in scoring averaging 103.1 points per game, and also had the third best team defensive rating.
-One month later on March 25, the Cavaliers lost to the San Antonio Spurs at the Alamodome, 64–59, in which both teams combined for a total of 123 points, and combined for 21 points alone in the fourth quarter; it was the second lowest-scoring game in NBA history at the time, and since the shot clock was introduced in the 1954–55 season.
+On February 27, 1997, the Cavaliers defeated the defending NBA champion Chicago Bulls at the Gund Arena, by a low score of 73–70, in which All-Star guard Michael Jordan missed a three-point shot at the buzzer; the Bulls, along with the Utah Jazz, led the NBA in scoring averaging 103.1 points per game, and also had the third best team defensive rating.

+One month later on March 25, the Cavaliers lost to the San Antonio Spurs on the road, 64–59 at the Alamodome, in which both teams combined for a total of 123 points, and combined for 21 points alone in the fourth quarter; it was the second lowest-scoring game in NBA history at the time, and since the shot clock was introduced during the 1954–55 season.

+Aftermath

-Following the season, Brandon and Hill were both traded to the Milwaukee Bucks in an off-season three-team trade, while Mills signed as a free agent with the Boston Celtics, who then traded him to the New York Knicks two months later, Phills signed with the Charlotte Hornets, and West signed with the Indiana Pacers.
+Following the season, Brandon and Hill were both traded to the Milwaukee Bucks in an off-season three-team trade, while Mills signed as a free agent with the Boston Celtics, who then traded him to the New York Knicks two months later.
+Meanwhile, Phills signed with the Charlotte Hornets, and West signed with the Indiana Pacers.